g-walkersmith4492/slurp-client/README.md

 One problem I currently have is refactoring the function which determines what price parameter to pass to the third party api.
 Although it works, this is done through four different functions, when I feel as though it could be done through one.
 Additionally, I would really like if users could use AWS to upload their own pictures for reviews.

-A future plan I have for the app is to change the currenty display of the rating (1/5) to something which displays stars instead.
+A future plan I have for the app is to change the currently display of the rating (1/5) to something which displays stars instead.
 I also have a lot of inconsistent styling (especially with buttons), which make the application look a little bit disjointed.
 Additionally, I do not really like the way one resource is displayed on the page as the text is hard to read, so I would like to update that in the future.

 ## Planning/Development Process: